 What you get: The streaming giant offers thousands of shows and movies.
 From “Breaking Bad” and “Stranger Things” to “Chef’s Table” and “Captain America: Civil War,” you’re bound to find something you’ll love.
 Users who have the mobile app on their phone or tablet can download movies and shows to watch on the go when they’re away from WiFi.

 After the trial: $10/month gets you a subscription with HD video, and allows for simultaneously streaming on two screens — split the cost with a friend for maximum savings.
-Read more about the Netflix free trial.
+Read more about how to get a Netflix free trial here.

 Curated from: Business Insider